The ultimate list of best things to do in London with kids. Enjoy free and paid attractions. Educational and whimsy. See the best London has to offer.

 The museum has special activities for those visiting London with kids.
 They created 8 different ‘trails’ to explore.
 In addition, there are family challenges around the museum.
 Visit the British Museum’s family page for details or the Families Desk in the Great Court (on weekends and school holiday) or the Information Desk in the Great Court during other times.

 Oh, and admission is free!
+It’s one of the best free museums in London.

 The London Eye